Tesla resumes tree cutting in Germany to build Gigafactory

-FRANKFURT (Reuters) - Tesla Inc said it had resumed tree cutting in Gruenheide, Germany so it can construct its first European car and battery factory following moves by environmentalists to stop local deforestation.
+FRANKFURT (Reuters) - Tesla Inc (TSLA.O) said it had resumed tree cutting in Gruenheide, Germany so it can construct its first European car and battery factory following moves by environmentalists to stop local deforestation.

 “Tree clearance is proceeding in an orderly manner,” Tesla said on Friday.
 There were no environmentalists holding up the process, Tesla’s spokeswoman Kathrin Schira said in a statement.